Jar (pelike) with Odysseus and Elpenor

 A pelike was a ceramic container that the Greeks used as storage/transportation for wine and olive oil.
 As seen in the picture on the right, it had a large belly with thin, open handles.
 Unlike other transportation jars (like the amphora), a pelike would have a flattened bottom so that it could stand on its own.
 Pelikes often had one large scene across the belly of the jar with minimal distractions around.
 This would focus the viewers eyes to the center of the pelike which was often a mythological scene of sorts.

 Historical context

 This red-figure pelike was created by the Lykaon Painter in the classical period (440 B.C.).
 During the classical period there were two major shifts in painting, both to do with representation of space.
 The first change was creating a "foreground" and "background."
 In order to do this the figures in the higher section were the background while the figures in the lower section were the foreground.
 The pioneer of this change was Polygnotos of Thasos.
 The pelike with Odysseus and Elpenor in the Underworld is a great example of this first change.
 The second change was creating more backdrops for certain literary scenes.

 The Lykaon Painter was well known for his unique style and his depiction of mythological scenes.
-This jar was one of the "earliest and by far most representation in ancient art of a famous passage in the Odyssey."
+This jar was one of the "earliest and by far most impressive representation in ancient art of a famous passage in the Odyssey."